 Headless Browser

 A headless browser is a web browser without a graphical user interface.
 It works just like a regular browser, such as Chrome or Firefox, by interpreting HTML, CSS, and JavaScript, but it does so in the background, without displaying any visuals.
+Headless browsers are primarily used for automated tasks, such as web scraping, testing, and running scripts.
+They are particularly useful in situations where a full-fledged browser is not needed, or where resources (like memory or CPU) are limited.

 Summary